sand CLI Reference

 Usage: sand apply <name>

-Applies allowed spec changes to an existing Sandbox VM.
+Applies shared spec changes to an existing Sandbox VM.

 sand delete